 Lasers used in cataract surgery (such as LenSx) have been used for many years, and create a tightly controlled sequence of tiny energy pulses that help to make precise incisions and help to break apart (soften) the cataract.
 It can also treat mild astigmatism if needed.
 When surgery is performed, the laser is used first and then the remainder of the procedure is completed using ultrasound.
-Insight Vision Group is one of the few Ophthalmology practices in the country to have access to this technology.
 While an option for many patients, most current insurance plans do not cover the use of lasers to assist in cataract surgery.

 ORA System (Optiwave Refractive Analysis)

 The ORA intraoperative aberrometry system is connected to the operating microscope and provides a real-time analysis of the eye’s focusing ability during surgery.
 By doing so, the surgeon can confirm the best lens implant to place inside the eye, based on the preoperative plan.